-Proactive participation and attendance are an integral part of any business environment, especially in your preparation for a career in accounting.
-If you are not participating in class lecture/discussions, please don't expect full value for this category.
-Respectful participation in this environment implies a respect and courtesy for other.
+A professional demeanor is an integral part of any business environment, especially in your preparation for a career in accounting.
+Professionalism in this environment implies a respect and courtesy for other.
 I expect students to maintain the highest standards of professionalism in the classroom.
 Your speech, appearance, and attitude impact your professional image in the eyes of those around you.
 Asking for concessions that would violate the syllabus (attempts at turning in homework late, habitually missing class, asking me to fraudulently report your grade by adding or rounding points, etc.), are examples of unprofessional behavior that translated into a business environment would get you fired.
+Professionalism is also exemplified by willingness to lead discussions in class.
+Sitting on your hands and saying absolutely nothing all semester will hurt you in class and the workplace.
 Start good habits now!